lxtGH/lxtGH/README.md

 ![]( https://steins-gate-visitor-count.greenhandatsjtu.repl.co/{lxtGH})

 My name is Xiangtai.
-I obtained my Ph.D. from Peking University.
+I am working as a Research Scientist at Bytedance, Singapore.

 I was a research fellow at MMlab@NTU, supervised by [Prof. Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/).
+I have worked as a research scientist/associate at various places before, including JD, Skywork AI, and Shanghai AI Laboratory.
+I obtained my Ph.D. from Peking University.

 My published works are on my [homepage](https://lxtgh.github.io/), and I am open to discussing potential remote collaborations on research.
 Feel free to contact me via email at xiangtai94@gmail.com.